Yu Xiangdou: Career

 "There are many editions of Water Margin published by commercial publishers.
 There are dozens of them that are illustrated.
 But only my edition has illustrations of all the scenes ...
 Scholars who purchase this edition should keep (one of Yu's printing houses) Shuangfeng tang (雙峰堂) in mind."

 In addition, Yu enjoyed including illustrations of himself in his publications.
 While many authors at the time were known to include their portraits in their books, it was "extremely rare" for commercial publishers to follow suit.
-One of the earliest surviving portraits of Yu—depicting him in front of one of his printing houses, Santai guan (三台館) or Triple-Terraced House—can be found on the cover page of his 1598 anthology of vernacular love stories, titled Xinke Xinke yunchuang huishuang Wanjin qinglin (新刻芸窓彙爽萬錦情林).
-(Note: Translated into English as Numerous splendid love stories, newly carved and freshly collected at the studio.)
+One of the earliest surviving portraits of Yu—depicting him in front of one of his printing houses, Santai guan (三台館) or Triple-Terraced House—can be found on the cover page of his 1598 anthology of vernacular love stories, titled Numerous Splendid Love Stories, newly carved and freshly collected at the studio (新刻芸窓彙爽萬錦情林, Xinke Xinke yunchuang huishuang Wanjin qinglin).